 When a pupil has been identified as having special educational needs because special educational provision is being made for him or her, the pupil will be consulted about and involved in the arrangements made for them as part of person-centred planning.

-We encouraged all pupils to be at the centre of their learning.
+We encourage all pupils to be at the centre of their learning.
 We appreciate that much younger pupils in the early years and Key Stage 1 need more support in articulating and taking responsibility for their contributions and expect parents to play a more significant role in this process during this stage.
 We are keen that pupils in KS2 take on a greater responsibility for their learning and feel more confident to share their thoughts and ideas during review meetings.
 Where this is not possible, as result of learning ability and needs, we will provide additional support.